godfrey-leung/shopping/README.md

 # shopping cart backend service

-This simple python project is a solution to the Shopping Cart interview question at QoKoon.

 The goal is to build a backend service that supports a shopping platform or a cashier system which provides a detailed price breakdown of any shopping carts during checkout.
 The service should identify the unit price of a product, what products and their corresponding quantities are in the cart, detailed price breakdown (i.e. total discount,